Post-Practice: CB Coach Brandon Shelby (Aug. 21, 2014)

-Brandon Shelby is in his third season as Indiana's cornerbacks coach.
+Brandon Shelby is in his fourth season as Indiana's cornerbacks coach.

-Tutored first-year starters Brian Williams and Antonio Marshall in 2012.
+Tutored first-year starter Brian Williams in 2012.
 Williams made 58 tackles with a half-sack, one interception, one fumble recovery and eight pass breakups, which tied for the team lead.
-Marshall recorded 38 tackles with 2.5 TFLs and two INTs.

 Greg Heban started all 12 games in 2011 and led the team with two interceptions, shared the lead with six pass breakups, finished third with 62 tackles and added one sack, 1.5 tackles for loss and one fumble recovery.

 Spent 2010 as cornerbacks coach at the University of Louisiana-Monroe.
-Cornerback Robert Nelson finished with 55 tackles with two interceptions, seven pass breakups, five tackles for loss, one sack and one fumble recovery.
+Cornerback Robert Nelson, who is currently playing for the Cleveland Browns, finished with 55 tackles, two interceptions, seven pass breakups, five tackles for loss, one sack and one fumble recovery.